-[•] MI/36: existing gypsy and traveler site included in the plan to regularize/manage its impacts communities with associated services.
-A limited number of allocated sites, mostly in the rural areas, are not adjacent to any settlement.
+• MI/36: existing gypsy and traveler site included in the plan to regularize/manage its impacts

-[•] MI/10: existing caravan site and MI/11 former scrapyard plus one dwelling which, when redeveloped, should have no more of a cumulative impact on the Hartlebury Common and Hillditch Coppice SSSI than the current development
+MI/10 (existing caravan site allowing 11.5 month residency) and MI/11 (former scrapyard plus one dwelling).
+MI/10 will be formally allocated as a caravan site and MI/11 is only 0.32ha.
+When redeveloped, together they should have no more of a cumulative impact on the Hartlebury Common and Hillditch Coppice SSSI than the current developments do.